mardix/assembly/docs/docs/cli.md

 your assets to S3, and the application will automatically point all your assets to S3.

-    mocha :assets2s3
+    asm :assets2s3

 Since it will be in production or some other places other than local, you may need to add the environment variables

-    app=main:production mocha :assets2s3
+    app=main:production asm :assets2s3

 ---

 ## Develop CLI

-You can develop your own CLI to also attach to the `mocha` cli.
+You can develop your own CLI to also attach to the `asm` cli.

 This will allow you to admin your application within one command line.